bloomdata-com-my/datasets/README.md

 | 4 | customer_state           | object    | 0              | 99414            |
 +---+--------------------------+-----------+----------------+------------------+

+- No empty strings or null values found in column: 'customer_id'.
+- No empty strings or null values found in column: 'customer_unique_id'.
+- No empty strings or null values found in column: 'customer_city'.
+- No empty strings or null values found in column: 'customer_state'.
+- No columns with non-standard English characters found in column: 'customer_id'.
+- No columns with non-standard English characters found in column: 'customer_unique_id'.
+- No columns with non-standard English characters found in column: 'customer_city'.
-No columns with non-standard English characters were found.
+- No columns with non-standard English characters found in column: 'customer_state'.
-Since 'customer_id' column is unique, no further data cleaning is needed.
+- Since 'customer_id' column is unique, no further data cleaning is needed.

-Below are the first 3 rows of the 'customers' table after processing and storing in the database.
+- Below are the first 3 rows of the 'customers' table after processing and storing in the database.
 The complete table is available in 'customers.parquet'.
 +---+----------------------------------+----------------------------------+--------------------------+-----------------------+----------------+
 |   | customer_id                      | customer_unique_id               | customer_zip_code_prefix | customer_city         | customer_state |
 +---+----------------------------------+----------------------------------+--------------------------+-----------------------+----------------+